Meziano/ms-tutorial-004/README.md

 }
 ```
 ### The configuration file
 As for any other **Spring Boot Application** we  use a configuration file to set the values of the properties other than the default for **config-service**.
+For now the 2 important  configuration's properties for the **config-service** are the **serv The *application-name*
 ```
 server.port=8888
 spring.application.name=config-service